school-brainhack/school-brainhack.github.io/content/en/modules/python_scripts/index.md

 my_super_secret_key
 ```

- * Follow up with Hao-Ting Wang to validate you completed the exercise correctly.
+ * Follow up with your local TA(s) to validate you completed the exercises correctly.
  * :tada: :tada: :tada: you completed this training module! :tada: :tada: :tada: